-The Trustee's DC Investment and Retirement Committee reviews the performance of the default arrangement on a quarterly basis with input from the Trustee's investment advisers.
+The Trustee's DC Investment and Retirement ('DCIR') Committee reviews the performance of the Default Arrangement on a quarterly basis with input from the Trustee's investment advisers.
 These quarterly reviews were carried out during the Scheme year.
-The Committee was satisfied that the long-term performance was consistent with the Trustee's aims and objectives for the default strategy, and that the funds forming the default arrangement continued to perform in line with their benchmarks.
+The DCIR Committee was satisfied that the long-term performance was consistent with the Trustee's aims and objectives for the Default Strategy, and that the funds forming the Default Arrangement continued to perform in line with their benchmarks.

-At least once every three years, the Trustee conducts a comprehensive review of the default strategy and default arrangement with the assistance of its external professional advisers.
-The latest review process took place during the Scheme year.
-The Trustee's advisers carried out an in-depth demographic analysis of the membership and supplied projections of member outcomes, including the Pensions and Lifetime Savings Association (PLSA) Retirement Living Standards, of which Kingfisher Pension Scheme is a supporter.
-The Trustee considered the likely needs of members in retirement along with likely other sources of income, in particular the State pension which for the majority of members will be their main source of income in retirement.
+At least once every three years, the Trustee conducts a comprehensive review of the Default Arrangement with the assistance of its external professional advisers.
+The last such review was completed in September 2022.
+For this purpose, the Trustee's advisers carried out an in-depth demographic analysis of the membership and supplied projections of member outcomes compared to the PLSA Retirement Living Standards.
+The Trustee considered the likely needs of members in retirement along with likely other sources of income, in particular the State pension, which for the majority of members will be their main source of income.
 Having regard to these factors, the Trustee approved the following changes at their meeting on 23 September 2022.

-- 1. An increase in the equity allocation of the default strategy at younger ages - 2.
+- 1. An increase in the equity allocation of the Default Strategy at younger ages - 2.
 An increase in the length of the de-risking period from 5 to 10 years - 3.
 A decrease in the length of time that cash is introduced from 5 to 3 years

-The growth phase of the default arrangement was amended from 50% Passive Equity Fund and 50% Diversified Return Fund to 70% Passive Equity Fund and 30% Diversified Return Fund.
-The underlying funds are part of the Legal and General Investment Management (LGIM) Future World Fund range.
-These funds aim to reduce the impact of climate change risk by prioritising companies which are less carbon-intensive or earn green revenues; the manager has discretion to reduce investment in certain companies which do not, in the manager's view, demonstrate adequate strategies and governance standards to transition to a low carbon economy.
-The changes to the default arrangement were implemented by LGIM during March 2023.
+The growth phase of the Default Arrangement was amended from 50% Passive Equity Fund and 50% Diversified Return Fund to 70% Passive Equity Fund and 30% Diversified Return Fund.
+The underlying funds are part of the Legal and General Investment Management ('LGIM') Future World Fund range.
+These funds aim to reduce the impact of climate change risk by prioritising companies which are less carbon-intensive or earn green revenues.
+The manager has discretion to reduce investment in certain companies which do not, in the manager's view, demonstrate adequate strategies and governance standards to transition to a low carbon economy.